Prevention and Treatment of Workout Injuries

 INJURY = LOST TRAINING TIME

-I would like to share this valuable information, which I came across and support and have experienced first hand with my clients to help you
+I would like to share this valuable information, which I came across and support and have experienced first hand with my clients to help you significantly reduce the risk of getting hurt.

 Common Workout Injuries are: